-The model includes two "dynamic" documents that are updated regularly based on user feedback and to maintain consistency with statutes and other agency rules that may change from time to time:
+The model includes two documents that are updated regularly based on user feedback and to maintain consistency with statutes and other agency rules that may change from time to time:

-- Shoreland Model Ordinance with Commentary – This document explains provisions that are confusing and often misinterpreted as well as optional language for better administration and resource protection.
+- Shoreland Model Ordinance with Commentary – This PDF document explains provisions that are confusing and often misinterpreted as well as optional language for better administration and resource protection.
 The optional language is shown as additions and deletions to rule language.

-- Shoreland Model Ordinance – This document includes the same model ordinance text as that in the commentary document, It is intended for “cutting and pasting” text into a local government ordinance document.
+- Shoreland Model Ordinance – This MS Word document only includes the model ordinance text included in the commentary document, It is intended for “cutting and pasting” text into a local government ordinance document.

 Using the Model Ordinance